-- Q 3: Make sure students understand that the area of the strip is not included in the fabric that is divided. - Q 4: You may have to explain interest to some students. - Q 5: Notice that only an estimate is required, so there are many possible responses. - Q 6: If students have difficulty creating a problem, encourage them to use as a model one of the earlier problems in the exercises.
+Q 1: Some students may have difficulty deciding how Q 3 : Make sure students understand that the area of to use the three numbers in the problem.
+Ask them the strip is not included in the fabric that is divided. how heavy a 16 cm piece of wire would be, then a 24 cm piece, and finally an 80 cm piece.
+Ask how this Q 4: You may have to explain interest to some students. the question.
+Q 5 : Notice that only an estimate is required, so there are many possible responses.
+Q 2 : Encourage students to draw a diagram to show the information in the table.
+Q 6: If students have difficulty creating a problem, encourage them to use as a model one of the earlier problems in the exercises.